smarthomecircle/smarthomecircle.github.io/data/blog/2023/air-quality-sensor-and-light-sensor-esp32-home-assistant.md

 ---
-title: 'How I Setup Air Quality Sensor And Light Sensor In Home Assistant - Step By Step Guide'
+title: 'How I Built My Own Air Quality Monitor With Light Sensor For Home Assistant - Step By Step Guide'
 author: 'Amrut Prabhu'
 categories: ''
 tags: [ESP32, D1 Mini, CO2 Sensor, SGP30, BH1750, Home Assistant, ESPHome]
 photo-credits:
 applaud-link: 2021/spring-boot-stream-kafka.json
-date: '2023-07-27'
+date: '2023-08-10'
 draft: false
 summary: 'In this article, we will be looking at how we can connect SGP30 CO2 (Carbon Dioxide) sensor and BH17450 Light sensor to Home Assistant'
 imageUrl: /static/images/2023/air-quality-sensor-esp32-home-assistant/cover.jpg